Fix ‘MySQL command not found’ on Mac

 brew install mysql

-Sometimes MySQL is installed, but the system can't find the binary because it's not in your $PATH
+Sometimes MySQL is installed, but the system can’t find the binary because it’s not in your $PATH.

 echo $PATH

-You should see a path related to MySQL, typically /usr/local/mysql/bin
+You should see a path related to MySQL, typically /usr/local/mysql/bin for a manual installation or /usr/local/bin for a Homebrew installation.

-Update your shell configuration file (e.g., .bashrc
+Update your shell configuration file (e.g., .bashrc, .bash_profile, or .zshrc) with:

 export PATH="/usr/local/mysql/bin:$PATH"